-A Temporary Use-Special Event permit is required for events held indoors and promotional events that change the city approved use of the facility as well as to hold an outdoor special event that involves street closures or includes event components requiring the coordination of a number of city departments or other agencies, or involves activities such as the use of alcohol, on-site commercial cooking, food sales or large scale temporary structures.
+A Temporary Use-Special Event permit issued by the Department of Sustainable Development is required for events held indoors and promotional events that change the city approved use of the facility as well as to hold an outdoor special event that involves street closures or includes event components requiring the coordination of a number of city departments or other agencies, or involves activities such as the use of alcohol, on-site commercial cooking, food sales or large scale temporary structures.
 Examples of special events that are required to obtain a permit are concerts, festivals, parades, carnivals, athletic events, flea or farmers market, food truck events, outdoor community events, and other similar uses for a temporary nature.

 The duration and frequency of temporary use permits is outlined in Section 32-708 of the City Code.

 *Complete applications for a temporary use/special use permit shall be submitted to the city not less than 45 days or if city commission approval is required, 60 days, prior to each permitted temporary use.
 City Commission notice is required for a temporary use of significant scale, such as a concert, parade, or carnival.